UPDATE AS OF APRIL 1, 2020 – THE LIMIT IS NOW $184,500 OR LESS. SUBSTITUTE $184,500 INSTEAD OF $150,000 or $166,250 IN THIS ARTICLE

 The requirements are much less stringent than a full probate.
 Among other differences there is no bond requirement, there is no publication requirement and Letters Testamentary (or Letters of Administration) will not issue.
 An important distinction from a full probate is that the recipients are personally liable for the decedent’s debts up to extent of value of property at the time of death.
 With recent steep declines in real estate value this can become a problem if it turns out the decedent had creditors at death.
 It’s thus important to review your case with a qualified California probate attorney such as John Palley.

 Attorney fees are set by agreement of the parties and can be either hourly or on a set fee depending on the facts of your case.
 There are no fees for the PR when using this code section.

-If your probate is worth less than $50,000 (typically timeshares, fractional interests, vacant lots) then you could use California Probate Code 13200 to clear title to your real estate.
+If your estate is worth less than $50,000 (typically timeshares, fractional interests, vacant lots) then you could use California Probate Code 13200 to clear title to your real estate.
 PC 13200 is a little used section but can come in handy when you need to clear title to property which was of little value at the date of death.
 There is a California judicial council form for this.
 It can be filed 6 months after death by the successor in interest.
 The first step is to have the probate referee appraise the property as of the date of death and fill out an inventory and appraisal.
 Assuming the probate referee agrees the value is less than $50,000 then you would sign a petition which will be filed with the Court.
 The petition is notarized.
 Then the petition is filed along with the inventory, a certified death certificate and the appropriate state fee.
 If the decedent had a will a copy of the will should be attached.
 It is filed with the Court clerk who will issue one certified copy of the order for you to record.
 You would then record the order with the county recorder’s office to effectuate property transfer.

 Attorney fees are by agreement of the parties.
 There are no fees for the PR when using this code section.